Manuton04/FarmingPlus/README.md

   - fp.bypass.costs: Let the player enchant without costs.
   - fp.bypass.farmerstep: Crops not needed in inventory when using Farmer's Step.
   - fp.bypass.farmerstep.protection: Let the player use Farmer's step on WorldGuard regions.
-  - fp.bypass.replenish: Crops not needed in inventory when using Replenish.
   - fp.bypass.replenish.protection: Let the player use Replenish on WorldGuard regions.
   - fp.bypass.grandtilling.protection: Let the player use Grand Tilling on WorldGuard regions.
   - fp.bypass.irrigate.protection: Let the player use Irrigate on WorldGuard regions.
   - fp.bypass.durability-damage: Tools or boots don't take durability damage when used by that player.
-  - fp.admin: Administrative permissions.
 # Compatibilities
 - **Vault**:
   - Setup economic costs when enchanting items.